-Allodynia arises from the brain, and stopping pain signals early can ward off allodynia.
-Preventing pain from coming again can ward off chronic allodynia.
-Tested treatments are less effective with allodynia so treat before it occurs.
-If allodynia occurs frequently use prevention to reduce risk of it occurring often.
+Allodynia arises from the brain, and stopping pain signals early can ward off symptoms.
+Preventing pain from recurring frequently can reduce the likelihood of chronic allodynia.
+If allodynia occurs frequently, talk to your doctor about preventive treatments and other ways to reduce the risk of it becoming a chronic condition.

 Gretchen E. Tietjen, MD, Professor and Chairman of Neurology, University of Toledo, Toledo OH.